 Co-founder and teacher Kit Harrison is a graduate of Harvard College (BA) and Bank Street College of Education (MS).
-She has worked as a teacher and administrator in elementary schools for over 20 years.
+She has worked as a teacher and administrator in elementary schools for over 25 years.
 As a child she lived in Japan and India, and as an adult she has lived in the French Pyrénées near the Spanish border.
 Her interests include children’s literature, language learning, and cooking.

 Connecticut and visiting professor of German at the University of Salzburg in Austria.
-Besides teaching both English and German in Germany, Tomm has taught English in Orel, Russia (the home of Turgenev) and in Japan, where recently he was English language consultant for the Aomori Winter Asian Games Organizing Committee.
+Besides teaching both English and German in Germany, Tomm has taught English in Orel, Russia (the home of Turgenev) and in Japan, where he was English language consultant for the Aomori Winter Asian Games Organizing Committee.

 Teacher Corinne Wilson (MA University of Southern Maine, BA University of New Hampshire; student teacher at King Alfred’s College, Winchester, England) During her 20 years of teaching, Corinne has focused on the integration of reading, writing, and meaningful content.
 She has taught language arts in the public schools and privately instructed students on an individual basis.
 Corinne has been a tutor in such remote places as Bequia, a small island in the Grenadines.
 She also assisted in leading a small group of German-speaking professionals on a six-week hiking trek above the Arctic circle in the Brooks mountain range of northern Alaska.
 Corinne loves hiking, sailing, photography, music, reading, and knitting.
 Most of the time, when she is not teaching, Corinne is with her family sharing her love for the beautiful Maine coast.

-University; TEFL certificate, Univ of Cambridge) spent 23 years living and teaching overseas before coming to live in midcoast Maine in 2003.
+University; TEFL certificate, University of Cambridge) spent 23 years living and teaching overseas before coming to live in midcoast Maine in 2003.
 In Oman she taught at the British Council, in Sri Lanka she was a teacher trainer and teacher at an English school, and in Peru she taught language arts to Peruvian students.